Key Takeaways

 With the rejection, Han was immediately reinstated as prime minister and acting president as the ruling took effect right after delivering the decision.

-Of eight justices of the nine-member bench, five rejected the motion while one upheld it.
-The remaining two were in favor of dismissal.
+The five justices rejected the motion, while one upheld it.
+The two remaining justices were in favor of dismissal.

 The impeachment motion against Han was passed by the opposition-controlled National Assembly on Dec.
 27 last year following the impeachment of President Yoon Suk-yeol on Dec.
 14 over his botched martial law imposition.